 Lack of the ability to develop immunity following immunisation or infection

-Blood proteins which have the function of antibodies
+Blood proteins which have the function of antibodies.
+IgG (immunoglobulin G) is the main type of immunoglobulin.

 Immunoglobulin replacement therapy methods, used to enhance immune defence by replacing missing antibodies, using antibodies derived from the blood donor pool